-3.2 Analysis
+3.2.
+Analysis

 Our algorithm requires 1 scan over the database in order for the binary vectors to be created.
 Then it runs in O(NlogN) time for every letter in the alphabet of the series.
 Consequently the total run time depends on the size of the alphabet.
 Generally speaking we can say that this number is usually relatively small since it is a number of user specified classes in order to divide a range of continuous values.
+Despite the fact that some non-periodic peaks might occur, the method we propose is complete since all valid periods are extracted.